-On Saturday, October 1st, students from the George Washington University gathered in the Science and Engineering Hall on campus to kickoff the first-ever Great Mobile Appathon, a national competition to create mobile apps that enhance student life on campus.
+On Saturday, October 1st, students from the George Washington University gathered in the Science and Engineering Hall on campus to kickoff the first-ever Modo Appathon, a national competition to create mobile apps that enhance student life on campus.

 Over the weekend, students diligently worked in one of GW’s state-of-the-art lab spaces; and in a matter of hours, they transformed their unique app ideas into reality, utilizing Modo Labs’ no-code Kurogo Publisher platform.
 Modo mobile experts Dan Jamara and Morag “Mogs” Charlton were on hand to answer questions and help students along the way.